sowmithraramesh/VGG19_CAT_DOG_Classification-USING-CNN/README.md

-# Image Classification of Cats, Dogs, and Pandas using Fine-Tuned VGG19 CNN Model
+# Image Classification of Cats and Dogs using Fine-Tuned VGG19 CNN Model

 ## Problem Statement